iwilliam317/ssr-react/README.md

 # ssr-react

-using server side render in react
+Implementing a simple react application using next.js to render react's components in server side.